renakdata17/barndoor-python-sdk/README.md

 uv run python examples/sample_notion_agent.py
 ```

 **Note:** The OAuth default callback uses port 52765.
-Make sure this is registered in your Auth0 app as:
+Make sure this is registered in your Barndoor Agent as:
 ```
 http://localhost:52765/cb
 ```